n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 Three consonants in Malayalam are allowed to occur in post-base
 position: "Ya", "Va", and "Ra".
-The post-base "Ra" is reordered to before the base consonant during the final-reordering stage of the shaping process.
+The post-base "Ra" is reordered to before the base consonant or syllable base during the final-reordering stage of the shaping process.
 The post-base forms of "Ya" and "Va" remain in post-base position.